 And I was like that too.
-I would buy some lettuce for a specific meal; maybe a salad, maybe just to put on sandwiches.
-I’d use half the bag and leave the rest in the fridge.
-A few days later the bag would be full of slimy, gross green stuff.
+I would buy some lettuce for a specific meal, use half the bag, and the rest would rot in the crisper bin until I threw it away a week later.

 If you wash your lettuce at home, use a salad spinner or blot the lettuce dry with a towel.
 Wet leaves are more prone to rot.
 Don't worry about getting them completely dry, the paper towels will absorb any moisture left on the lettuce.
 The lettuce stays dry and the dewy paper towels get cold in the fridge, creating a chilled and slightly humid environment which keeps the lettuce crisp.

 I think a hidden advantage to this method is that I see each piece of lettuce as I lay it out so I'm able to remove any pieces that have begun to rot.
 I also remove any leaves that have been damaged and severely bruised, because they tend to rot quickly.

 - Line a container with paper towels or a dish cloth,

 - Add your lettuce and put the lid on it.
 Don't pack it too tightly.

 Just like the rolled method, the paper towels will absorb extra water and keep the container chilled and slightly humid.
 The paper towel will also prevent any condensation under the lid from falling on the lettuce.